lfit/itpol/linux-workstation-security.md

 have ways to defeat it (probably by design), but having SecureBoot is better than having nothing at all.

-Alternatively, you may set up [Anti Evil Maid][1] which offers more wholesome protection against the type of attacks that SecureBoot is supposed to prevent, but it will require more effort to set up and maintain.
+Alternatively, you may set up [Anti Evil Maid][1] which offers a more wholesome protection against the type of attacks that SecureBoot is supposed to prevent, but it will require more effort to set up and maintain.

 #### Firewire, thunderbolt, and ExpressCard ports